ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 	When you execute the script with these settings, however, you may not notice a large difference in the VCF, as the kappa value of 2 only doubles the rate of transitions relative to that of transversions.

-* To see how a substantially larger value kappa would affect the result, execute the script once again with `kappa=1000` and have a look again at the output file `simulation.vcf`.
+* To see how a substantially larger value of kappa would affect the result, execute the script once again with `kappa=1000` and have a look again at the output file `simulation.vcf`.
 This time you should notice that nearly all substitutions that occurred were transitions: The sites in the VCF that have an "A" as the reference allele (column "REF") have an "T" as the alternate allele (column "ALT") and vice versa, and all those that have a "C" as the reference have a "G" as the alternate allele and vice versa.

 So far, all the simulations performed were for a single panmictic population from which between one and four diploid individuals were sampled.
 But since the goal of the simulations in this tutorial is to allow tests of the reliability of methods for the inference of species trees and introgression, we will need to simulate genomic data for multiple species (note that Msprime does not distinguish between species and populations).
 To do so, we need to set up a demographic model that describes the relationships among the simulated species, and we then need to pass that demographic model to the `msprime.sim_ancestry` command with the keyword `demography`, as in `msprime.sim_ancestry(samples=1,demography=demography)`.